 Google has made its Chromecast so easy to use that virtually anyone with a smartphone, tablet, or laptop can learn how to stream their favorite shows or movies on their TV in a matter of seconds.
-It’s also pretty simple to set up a Chromecast or Chromecast Ultra on your home network, but there are a lot of steps to the process, so we’ve created this simple guide to get you up and running.
-Before you get started, though, you’ll want to make sure you have a decent internet connection (at least 5Mbps) and access to an online app store like Apple’s App Store or Google play if you want to get the most out of your Chromecast.
+It’s also pretty simple to set up an HD Chromecast or 4K-ready Chromecast Ultra on your home network, but there are a lot of steps to the process, so we’ve created this simple guide to get you up and running.
+Before you get started, though, you’ll want to make sure you have a decent internet connection (at least 5Mbps for HD, 20-25Mbps for 4K) and access to an online app store like Apple’s App Store or Google Play for the Google Home app.

 - Step 1: Unbox your Chromecast, and make sure the Chromecast, the Micro USB to USB power cable, and wall adapter are inside.